teor2345/walking-onions-wip/specs/02-endives-and-snips.md

        s_digest : bstr,
     ]

     ClientRootDocument = {
        params : NetParams,
-       voters : [ + VoterCert ],
+       ; List of certificates for all the voters.
+These ; authenticate the keys used to sign SNIPs and ENDIVEs and votes, ; using the authorities longest-term identity keys. voters : [ + VoterCert ],

+       ; As in client-versions from dir-spec.txt
        ? recommend-versions: [ * tstr ],
+       ; As in recommended-client-protocols in dir-spec.txt
        ? recommend-protos: ProtoVersions,
+       ; As in required-client-protocols in dir-spec.txt
        ? require-versions: ProtoVersions,

+       ; For future extensions.
        * tstr => any,
     }

     RelayRootDocument = {
        params: NetParams,

+       ; As in server-versions from dir-spec.txt
        ? recommend-versions: [ * tstr ],
+       ; As in recommended-relay-protocols in dir-spec.txt
        ? recommend-protos: ProtoVersions,
+       ; As in required-relay-protocols in dir-spec.txt
        ? require-versions: ProtoVersions,

        * tstr => any,
     }

+    ; A NetParams encodes information about the Tor network that ; clients and relays need in order to participate in it.
+The ; current list of parameters is described in the "params" field ; as specified in dir-spec.txt.
+    ;
+    ; Note that there are separate client and relay NetParams now.
+    ; Relays are expected to first check for a defintion in the ; RelayRootDocument, and then in the ClientRootDocument.
     NetParams = { *tstr => any }

 ## Certificates